lee-joanne/battleship/README.md

 - Instructions:

-    - After the user types in their name, the game will give the story line and instructions on how to play the game.
+    - After the user types in their name, the game will give the storyline and instructions on how to play the game.
 The game will ask the user if they are ready to start the game, the user must type either 'aye' or 'nay'.
 The game will convert all letters to lowercase so if the user types 'Aye' or 'Nay' it will still be registered.
 If the user does not type either 'aye' or 'nay', the game will prompt again for the user to type the correct response.
 If the user chooses 'nay', the game will close.
 If the user chooses 'aye', the game will ask the user if they wish to place their own ships, which takes us to the next feature...

     <details>
     <summary>Screenshot of Game Instructions</summary>